Dry Wet Carpet FAQs

 - Be safe at all times.
 A wet carpet can be a breeding place for germs and bacteria— Wear hand gloves and face masks if cleaning alone.

 - Remove breakables and high-value items, books, shoes, paper goods, potted plants, and other things that may stain the floor (remember to check under beds and furniture).

-- To avoid the chance of electrical shock, do not use a home vacuum or shop vac to remove water.
+- Do not use a home vacuum or shop vac to remove water to avoid electrical shock.

 - Use dryers such as dehumidifier rental and carpet dryer, blower fan hire

 - If sewage-related, do not handle any contaminated items and do not turn on fans, heating, or air conditioning units as they may spread the pathogens.

 - Restoration crews like Steam N Dry Flood Auckland Service will move furniture into unaffected dry areas.